Jump to:

 13. Western red cedar shake

-Western red cedar shakes are made from the heartwood of cedar trees.
-These shingles have a distinctive warm, reddish-brown hue and a unique texture.
-They are naturally decay-resistant and provide excellent insulation.
+Western red cedar shakes are from the heartwood of cedar trees.
+They have a unique, warm, reddish-brown hue and texture that you might love.
+Not to mention, this material is naturally decay-resistant and has excellent insulation.

 14. Exterior hardwood panels